-PEA ✓ Line Item I-O-U Description PEA 🗸 Line Item I-O-U Description Individu ualized Education Program III.A.7 Documentation of additional postsecondary transition components III.A.1 Current IEP. (date:) 60-Day Progress reporting for services/activities III.A.6 For students 16 years of age or older, documentation of required postsecondary components.
+PEA ✓ Line Item I-O-U Description PEA ✓ Line Item I-O-U Description Individ lualized Education Program III.A.7 Documentation of additional postsecondary III.A.1 Current IEP. (date:) 60-Day transition components Progress reporting for services/activities III.A.6 For students 16 years of age or older, documentation of required postsecondary components.
 By age 17, a statement of rights to transfer at age 18 Measurable postsecondary goals.
-Reason for " O " call: I No evidence of goals Goal content not postsecondary Not measurable Required goal areas not addressed Measurable postsecondary goals updated annually Documentation of annual IEP goal(s) that will reasonably enable the student to meet the postsecondary goal(s) Documentation of one or more transition services/activities that support postsecondary goal(s) Evidence that a representative of another agency that is likely to provide and/or pay for transition services has been invited to the meeting when parent consent is obtained Documentation that the postsecondary goals were derived from age appropriate assessment(s) The student's course of study supports the identified postsecondary goal(s) Documentation that student was invited to meeting
+Reason for "O" call: ☐ No evidence of goals ☐ Goal content not postsecondary ☐ Not measurable ☐ Required goal areas not addressed Measurable postsecondary goals updated annually Documentation of annual IEP goal(s) that will reasonably enable the student to meet the postsecondary goal(s) Documentation of one or more transition services/activities that support postsecondary goal(s) Evidence that a representative of another agency that is likely to provide and/or pay for transition services has been invited to the meeting when parent consent is obtained Documentation that the postsecondary goals were derived from age appropriate assessment(s) The student's course of study supports the identified postsecondary goal(s) Documentation that student was invited to meeting COMM IENTS:

 District: Revision Dates:

+Team Leader:

 Team Members:

-Team Leade r

 (name) (role) (email contact)

 (name) (role) (email contact)

 (name) (role) (email contact)

 (name) (role) (email contact)

 (name) (role) (email contact)

 (name) (role) (email contact)

-(name) (email contact)

-(name) (role) (email contact)

-The content of this document has been transcribed from the IDEA Data Centers' Equity, Inclusion, and Opportunity: Addressing Success Gaps - Indicators of Success Rubric Version 3.0
+The content of this document has been transcribed from the IDEA Data Centers' Equity, Inclusion, and Opportunity: Addressing Success Gaps-Indicators of Success Rubric Version 3.0